OpenTechSchool-Brussels/generative-art-with-processing/Particle-system.markdown

  ellipse(width/2, height/2, 100, 100);
 ```

 In our case, we want to draw the line only if the particles are close enough.
 Let's just make a test before calling the line function.
-Remember from previous code that the lenght of a `PVector` is accessed by its `mag` method.
+Remember from previous code that the length of a `PVector` is accessed by its `mag` method.

 ```java
   //Draw the links